Abdulkabeer-W/vlan-provisioner/README.md

 * Create an `HTTP Webhook Trigger` node in n8n
 * Parse incoming `toolCall` data from Vapi
 * Use `HTTP Request` node to forward to Flask
-* Return result as plain text or JSON to Vapi
+* Return result as JSON to Vapi

 ---